Reconfigurable-Computing-CalPoly-Pomona/Reconfigurable-BLAST-N/README.md

 **Collaborators:**

-**1. Wen-Mei Hwu:**  Director of Center for Cognitive Computing System Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC
+**1. Wen-Mei Hwu:**  Director of Center for Cognitive Computing Systems Research and Walter J. Sanders III-AMD Endowed Chair Professor in Elecrical and Computer Engineering at UIUC

-**2. Jinjun Xiong:** Director of Center for Cognitive Computing System Research and Adjunct Research Professor at UIUC
+**2. Jinjun Xiong:** Director of Center for Cognitive Computing Systems Research and Adjunct Research Professor at UIUC

 ## Project Reporting